What's Driving Low Gas Prices? A Global Oil Glut

 "U.S. producers have been incredibly resilient in the face of low oil prices, and we think that they're going to continue to be resilient in the next year and we're going to continue to see U.S. production grow," she says.

 But the resulting drop in gas prices makes consumers happy.
-It means more money directly in more people's pockets — and the difference is particularly significant for those considered middle-class and low-income, who plunk down a larger chunk of their disposable income on fuel costs.
+It means more money directly in more people's pockets — and the difference is particularly significant for those considered middle class and low income, who plunk down a larger chunk of their disposable income on fuel costs.

 Scott L. Montgomery, an author and affiliate faculty member at the University of Washington who specializes in energy, says gas prices have a huge psychological impact.